Bananas are extremely healthy and delicious.

-Here are 11 health benefits of bananas that are supported by scientific research.
+Here are 11 science-based health benefits of bananas.

-Bananas are among the most popular fruits on earth.
+Bananas are among the world’s most popular fruits.

-Native to Southeast Asia, they are now grown in many warmer parts of the world.
+Native to Southeast Asia, they are now grown in many warm parts of the world.

-Bottom Line: Bananas are rich in fiber, antioxidants and several nutrients.
-A medium-sized banana contains about 105 calories.
+Summary Bananas are rich in fiber, antioxidants and several nutrients.
+A medium-sized banana has about 105 calories.

-Bananas are rich in a fiber called pectin, which gives the flesh its structural form (4).
+Bananas are rich in pectin, a type of fiber that gives the flesh its spongy structural form (4).

 Unripe bananas contain resistant starch, which acts like soluble fiber and escapes digestion.

-Furthermore, bananas also rank low to medium on the glycemic index, which is a measure (from 0–100) of how quickly foods increase blood sugar levels.
+Furthermore, bananas also rank low to medium on the glycemic index (GI), which is a measure — from 0–100 — of how quickly foods increase blood sugar levels.

 This means that bananas should not cause major spikes in blood sugar levels in healthy individuals.

-However, this may not apply to diabetics, which should probably avoid eating lots of well-ripened bananas and monitor their blood sugars carefully when they do.
+However, this may not apply to people with type 2 diabetes, who should probably avoid eating a lot of well-ripened bananas — and monitor their blood sugar carefully if they do.

-Bottom Line: Bananas contain nutrients that can help moderate blood sugar levels after meals.
-They may also reduce appetite by slowing stomach emptying.
+Summary Bananas can help moderate blood sugar levels after meals and may reduce appetite by slowing stomach emptying.

 Dietary fiber has been linked to many health benefits, including improved digestion.

-A medium-sized banana contains about 3 grams of fiber, making bananas a fairly good fiber source (10).
+A medium-sized banana has about 3 grams of fiber, making bananas a fairly good fiber source (10).

 - Pectin: Decreases as the banana ripens.